A Realistic Simulation Framework for Analog/Digital Neuromorphic Architectures: Methods

-where $I_{mem}$ is the subthreshold current equivalent to the membrane potential of a neuron. $\kappa$ the sub-threshold slope factor, $I_{ahp}$ the current responsive of the spike-frequency adaptation. $I_\infty$ is the maximum current that the neuron would reach asymptotically. $I_\tau$ the leakage current of the neuron, $\tau$ the neuron time constant, and $I_{in}$ the neuron's total input current coming from the synapses and the constant DC input.
+where $I_{mem}$ denotes the subthreshold membrane current. $I_{ahp}$ is the after-hyperpolarization current responsible of spike-frequency adaptation. $I_\infty$ is the maximum current a neuron would reach asymptotically. $I_\tau$ represents leakage current of the neuron, $\tau$ is the neuron time constant, and $I_{in}$ is the total input current from both synaptic sources and the constant DC input.
+All these parameters can be configured both on \ac{DYNAP-SE} chip as well as the simulator.

-The term $f(I_{mem})$ in equation \ref{eq:dpineuron} represents the positive feedback current, which depends on the membrane current $I_{mem}$, and can be well fitted with an exponential function~\citep{Indiveri_etal10}:
+The term $f(I_{mem})$ in equation \ref{eq:dpineuron}a represents the positive feedback current as described in section \ref{sec:dpi_neuron}, and it is well modeled by an exponential function.~\citep{Indiveri_etal10}: